What Empowering Employees Can Do for Your Company

 One Way to Empower Effectively

-Some business leaders advocate thinking of your leadership role as fulfilling two functions:
+During our action learning leadership development workshops, many leaders advocate thinking of your leadership role as fulfilling two functions:

-Managing What Gets Done
+Managing WHAT Gets Done

 In this role, managers need to set clear and meaningful goals, make sure that their employees understand what is being asked of them, and ensure that people have what they need to be set up to succeed.
-We like using the terms Mandated, Guided and Autonomous to provide clear boundaries and to manage expectations so people know where they are empowered to take the initiative and why.
+We like using the terms Mandated, Guided, and Autonomous to provide clear boundaries and to manage expectations so people know where they are empowered to take the initiative and why.

-Managing How Work Gets Done
+Managing HOW Work Gets Done

 The other role of a manager is to ensure the work environment is primed for peak performance.
 This means making sure the right people are in the right role and that how work gets accomplished, rewarded, tracked, and measured is fully aligned with what you are trying to achieve.
-Any workplacce misalignment will create disengagement and dilute productivity.
+Any workplace misalignment will create disengagement and dilute productivity.

 The Right Balance